ianovski/healthcard-scanner/README.md

 # healthcard-scanner
-Proof of concept application for enabling contactless scan of an Ontario Health Insurance Plan Card
+Proof of concept application for enabling contactless scan of an Ontario Health Insurance Plan Card by implementing Amazon's image processing tool: Textract